aanno/tp-link-list/howto/Fedora.md

 ### Wayland Problems and Solutions

-Force wayland for electron applications (including vscode).
+Force wayland for electron applications (including vscode, chrome, chromium).
 Add the following to `~/.config/electron25-flags.conf`.

 For vscode, the flags needs to be given on CLI.

 ```
 --enable-features=WaylandWindowDecorations
 --ozone-platform-hint=auto
 ```

+Hint could be 'auto', 'default', 'x11', and 'wayland'.

+In chrome and chromium, the hint could be set with:

+chrome://flags/#ozone-platform-hint

 Force x11 for eclipse (and eclipse RCP):
 ```